ShadowDraco/Easy-RPG/README.md

 - Ethan

-  - Bug fixing and backend
+  - Bug fixing and backend Master

-- Sheldon

-  - Front end Magistrate
+- Kawika

+  - React/React-Bootstrap UI/UX Warrior

-How can you best utilize these strengths in the development of your application?
+How can you best utilize these strengths in the execution of your project?

 - We will help each other through the process regardless of specific skills, weaknesses, and strengths

-In what areas do you each want to develop greater strength?
+In which professional competencies do you each want to develop greater strength?

-- Backend integration for apps.
+Darran - Confidence
+Kawika - Quality and Craft
+Ethan - Craft, Colaboration, Organizational

 Knowing that every person in your team needs to understand the code, how do you plan to approach the day-to-day development?

 - navigating and driving will help us keep in sync.
 Though we will review our code to cement understanding.
 We'll make good and frequent comments

 ## Conflict Resolution

+What will be your group’s process to resolve conflict, when it arises?

+- we will write out our conflicts and get a third party involved to give advice on how to move forward.
+We will also talk out our issue first before the become a problem.

 What will your team do if one person is pulling all the weight while the other person is not contributing?